-The Madison Metropolitan Sewerage District (MMSD) operates from three budgets.
+The Madison Metropolitan Sewerage District operates from three budgets.

-- The Operating Budget funds the operation and maintenance expenses for the day to-day collection, conveyance and treatment of wastewater.
+- The operating budget funds the operation and maintenance expenses for the day-to-day collection, conveyance and treatment of wastewater.
 It also provides income to the debt service fund.
-The primary revenue source for the Operating Budget is sewer service charges paid by our 37 customer communities.
-MMSD does not direct bill homes and businesses.
+The primary revenue source for the operating budget is sewer service charges paid by our 37 customer communities.
+The district does not direct bill homes and businesses.
 Communities bill these fees and any additional fees as part of their utility charges.